 Envfile.
 This file lists all the

 ENVvariables we use and provides a fake default for any missing keys.
-You'll need to get your own free Algolia credentials to get your development environment running.

 For any key that you wish to enter/replace:

 config/application.ymlby copying from the provided template (ie. with bash: